ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

       sor.setInputCloud (cluster_cloud_ptr);

-   Set parameters - looking at documentation, CropBox takes an Eigen Vector4f as inputs for max and min values:
+   Set parameters - looking at documentation, S.O.R. uses the number of neighbors to inspect and the standard-deviation threshold to use for outlier rejection:

    .. code-block:: c++